amitkulkarni1905/Analysis-of-Oceanographic-Data/README.md

 Here, Linear Regresssion Model is used to explore the aforementioned relationship

-Dataset used here was compiled by California Cooperative Oceanic Fisheries Investigations (CalCOFI)
+Dataset used here was compiled by California Cooperative Oceanic Fisheries Investigations (CalCOFI) and obtained from Kaggle

 Dataset link : https://www.kaggle.com/sohier/calcofi